Exploring 'Misbehaving': Richard H. Thaler's Journey into the Heart of Behavioral Economics

 healthier choices, such as adhering to treatment regimens or

-and improving learning outcomes by aligning teaching methods with
+outcomes by aligning teaching methods with how students naturally

-**Climate Change**: Thaler also sees the application of behavioral
+service plans. **Climate Change**: Thaler also sees the application

-policies.
-Techniques such as default settings (for example,
+behaviors and policies.
+Techniques such as default settings (for

-defaulting people into green energy plans) and social nudges (such
+example, defaulting people into green energy plans) and social

-as publicizing average neighborhood energy usage to encourage
+nudges (such as publicizing average neighborhood energy usage to

 Thaler emphasizes the importance of empirical testing and